Oasis-NEU/s26-group-4/README.md

 - Refactor
 - Tasks for canvas type side bar
 - Hover day in month view to see tasks for that day
+- Improve user task syncing (re-render page on log in/log out)
+- Improve user task syncing (make it so adding tasks will get assigned to a user)

 # Completed Goals
 > move completed goals here instead of deleting (maybe strikethrough as well?)